nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage employee information more efficiently and clearly than a typical mouse/GUI driven app

 ### User stories